-- Trainers and folks who teach job hunting courses.
-These folks will give you valuable tips on how to make your resume more compelling and have more tips for you.
+- Trainers and folks who teach job-hunting courses.
+These folks will give you valuable tips on making your resume more compelling and have more information for you.

 This is a good list of valuable folks.
 Remember, you are trying to discover the inside jobs that will not be advertised.
 Often, these jobs are unavailable to most folks, but if you have an excellent insider, you may be able to work around that (keep that in mind).

 Job searching is hard these days (I knew what I spoke), but nothing worth having will come quickly now.

 Activate your network before you think you need them.
 It is just being prudent.

 Other Job Hunting Tips

 - The one thing you must start with first when searching for a new job is activating your network of contact.

 - Your Social media is now your reference for job hunting.
 Let that one soak in.